sploadie/aurelien-ldp.github.io/about.md

 C++ Language:

 * Object Oriented Programming
-* Conception of a Snake-like game in a group of 3 students
+* Conception of a Snake-like game with a 3-man team
 * Graphic Libraries (SDL, OpenGL)
-* Dynamic Libraries, interfaces, change library during the process (dynamic open)
+* Dynamic Libraries, interfaces, library modification during run-time (dynamic open)
-* Bomberman-like game with 3D graphics in a group of 6 students
+* Bomberman-like game with 3D graphics with a group of 6 students

 Python: